open-telemetry/opentelemetry-ebpf-profiler/design-docs/00000-memory-profiling/README.md

 2. It has no eBPF entry points for allocation events, no map for correlating sampled allocations to their frees, and no OTLP output shape for memory data.
 3. Allocation events fire at much higher rates than perf samples, so back-pressure must be designed in from the start, and simply hooking 'malloc' and 'free' presents an unreasonably high performance cost for profiled applications.
 4. Further to (3), we must ensure that we constrain memory telemetry production in a way that does not allow one process to starve others, and fits within the operational cost model of the full-host profiler (that is, with output telemetry proportional to vCPU on host)
+5. There is no stable, allocator-independent symbol to hook against.
+Allocators may be statically linked, inlined, or have their internal function names change across versions.
+This rules out attaching uprobes to allocator internals and motivates a contract-based approach where the target process explicitly provides the probes.

 Although our initial focus with this proposal is on *native* heap, this mechanism can be trivially extended to capture managed heap by inserting the USDT probes within the allocation path within the targeted runtime.
 This would require no additional change on the profiler side.